opengisch/django-oapif/src/django_oapif/README.md

     oapif_title = "layer title"
     oapif_description = "layer_description"
-    oapif_geom_lookup = 'geom'  # (one day this will be retrieved automatically from the serializer) oapif_srid = 2056  # (one day this will be retrieved automatically from the DB field)
+    oapif_geom_lookup = 'geom'  # (one day this will be retrieved automatically from the serializer)
 ```

 2. Register the routers against the `oapif router` (suggestion: do this in `{your_project}.urls.py`):